 Such a large database of records, which are in electronic or written form, can make the process of extraction easier with the right means and direction on where to start the search.
 The ability to run background checks to obtain criminal or arrest records is therefore hinged on having the right tools at the disposal of the searcher.

-Records Page places these tools–including aggregate links and helpful resources– at the disposal of requesters, making finding records much simpler.
+This article places these tools–including aggregate links and helpful resources– at the disposal of requesters, making finding records much simpler.

-The search for arrest records in Leon County can be helpful when wondering if a family member or friend has been arrested or is in jail.
 Therefore, it is imperative to have the right strategy—finding Leon County arrest records and mugshots should begin at the county level.
 This means contacting law enforcement agencies in charge of county jails, most prominently the county sheriff’s offices.

 This search also ensures that all cities and counties are accounted for when looking for jail records.
 Sheriff’s offices also simplify the search since many tend to have online jail rosters to find offenders conveniently.